CribberSix/pygame-markdown/README.md

 - Code is indented and has a different background color
 - Quotes are indentend, have a different font color and a vertical rectangle in front of the text.
 - Horizontal rule blocks are rendered as a horizontal rectangle along the width of the textarea.
+- All text is automatically continued in the next line if the supplied width is too small.
 ----

 ### Markdown element implementations